renataogarcia/simple-angular/README.md

 simple-angular
 ==============

-This a very simple AngularJS Project used for the QLD JVM group meetup which demostrates the basics of AngularJS framework concepts.
+This is a very simple AngularJS Project used for the QLD JVM group meetup, which demostrates the basics of AngularJS framework concepts.

-It also contains examples for unit test using Jasmine and functional tests using Angular Scenario.
+It also contains examples for unit tests using Jasmine and functional tests using Angular Scenario.

 Demo
 ----